Davidsenec/Davidsenec/README.md

 ## Yo👋

 About Me
-- Im currently preparing for my bachelors in Software Engineering.
+- Im currently studying for my bachelors in Software Engineering.
-- Learning Python, HTML, CSS and Javascript (I know the usual)
+- Learning Python, Rust, a bunch of other stuff
+- I really fuck with culture (movies, music, etc.)

 <!--
 **Davidsenec/Davidsenec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.